KevinSchildhorn/FoToPresenter/README.md

 While working on this project, there are some key things to make sure:

 * The app should keep in the best practices for both iOS and Android, *equally*.
 This means that The android side and the iOS side should be written in the expected, cleanest approach as possible.
 Then the shared library should facilitate that style
+* Share as much code as possible.
+This may sound like it's contradicting the first point, but there should be a sweet spot.
+Things like network calls and conceptual points should be shared, while UI work and general naming conventions and style guidelines should match